softwaresaved/recipy-test/Deployment.md

 > If you want to log inputs and outputs of files read or written with built-in open, you need to do a little more work.
 Either use `recipy.open` (only requires import recipy at the top of your script), or add `from recipy import open` and just use `open`.
 This workaround is required, because many libraries use built-in open internally, and you only want to record the files you explicitly opened yourself.
 > If you use Python 2, you can pass an `encoding` parameter to `recipy.open`.
 In this case `codecs` is used to open the file with proper encoding.

-**Suggestion** Describe whether recipy.open has the same function signature as open (with the additional encoding parameter) or whether it changes it, in which case describe the altered signature.
+**Suggestion** Describe whether `recipy.open` has the same function signature as `open` (with the additional `encoding` parameter) or whether it changes it, in which case describe the altered signature.

+---

+## Other examples

+**TODO** Write and run one sample script per package/function recipy can log (look at the recipy source code) These can form basis of test scripts.

+**Suggestion** Provide guidelines on how to use recipy in a research workflow e.g. how to use recipy and Git to record provenance and recommended ways of archiving input/output files etc.

+**Suggestion** Provide a list of the functions for each package that recipy logs.

+**Suggestion** Develop a tool that uses reflection to traverse the functions of a package and print out the names of functions (and, if possible, their "help" information) that may be input/output functions that should be logged by recipy (e.g. functions with names such as `input/output`, `read/write`, `load/save`).
+This could help those who want to develop recipy wrappers for additional packages.

 ---